ADHD Support in BC: Understanding the Gap and What Families Can Do

 The most common reason is insufficient detail about functional limitations.
 Clear descriptions of time, supervision, and severity are critical.

-If you would like to learn more, register your interest in an upcoming training and support on filing your income taxes and applying for the Disability Tax Credit.
+If you would like to learn more, join an upcoming workshop or register your interest in an upcoming training or support on filing your income taxes and applying for the Disability Tax Credit.

 You do not have to navigate this alone.
 Accessing support is advocacy.
 And advocacy is care.